 This is especially helpful if you’re managing a big community and you want to go through and find new, key people who are closer to helping you boost your business since they already know you.

-That means scheduling and manually posting at the optimal times during the day and week to reach the maximum number of your followers.
+Now it is easier than ever to schedule Instagram posts at the best times during the day and week to reach the maximum number of your followers.

 Each platform offers different benefits, and above all, different interfaces.